Scoring Rules with Normalized Upper Order Statistics for Tail Inference: Simulation Study

 \subsection{Ranking Tail Models under Heterogeneous Scaling}

-Next, to assess the robustness of our results in practice, we investigate the effect of systematic variation in the scaling of the observations.
-Specifically, we simulate independent baseline heavy-tailed variables \(Z\) from Burr and Fr\'echet distributions and multiply each realization by a scaling factor.
+{A practically relevant situation is one in which the observations are not identically distributed.
+For example, covariates may affect the scale of the underlying distribution.
+Although such settings go beyond the asymptotic theory developed in Section~\ref{sec:math}, we include the following simulation experiment to examine the robustness of the proposed approach under systematic scale variation. } Specifically, we simulate independent baseline heavy-tailed variables \(Z\) from Burr and Fr\'echet distributions and multiply each realization by a scaling factor.
 That is,

 We follow the same setup as in Section~\ref{subsec:homosce} to generate the baseline heavy-tailed variable \(Z\).
 We consider two different structures for the scaling factors \(X\):